Submitty/submitty.github.io/_docs/grader/rubric_grading/image_annotation.md

 Comment* box at the bottom of the grading rubric panel.

 The grader can also add annotations to image documents.
-Currently image annotation is available for images that are automatically generated within the student's submission, such as the single-page JPGs made during a bulk-upload.
+Currently image annotation is available for images that were automatically generated within the student's submission, such as the single-page JPGs made during a bulk-upload.
 Annotations can be handwritten using a touchscreen, digital tablet, or mouse, or they can be typewritten in textboxes places on the image.